Solumin/YGO-FM-FusionCalc/README.md

   FAQ](https://www.gamefaqs.com/ps/561010-yu-gi-oh-forbidden-memories/faqs/16613), an invaluable resource
 - The Yu-Gi-Oh!
 Wikia, for the list of cards that I turned into the card database
+- CathodeRaymond for work with CSS and making the project actually look good
+- duke1102 for providing `Cards.json`, without which this project would be _very_ innacurate.